-Prerequisite: SOAN 1100 or 2100 or permission of the instructor

-An examination of the biological, historical and socio-cultural foundations of race and ethnicity, and of how racial and ethnic distinctions influence patterns of everyday social life.
+Prerequisite: SOAN 1101 or permission of the instructor An examination of the biological, historical and socio-cultural foundations of race and ethnicity, and of how racial and ethnic distinctions influence patterns of everyday social life.
 Emphasis is given to Canadian case studies which illustrate the role of race and ethnicity in modern society.
 (Also listed under Canadian Studies)